The “Hope” of the Hopeless

 Prior to Darth Vader’s convincing display of telepathic powers (in response to Commander Motti’s putdown of the Sith Lord’s “sorcerer’s ways” and “sad devotion to that ancient religion,” meaning the Force), Governor Tarkin is, for all intents and purposes, the featured bad guy.
 His commanding presence attempts to put order to the endless bickering carried on by his Galactic officers.
 Vader is loathe to release the helpless commander, but does so nevertheless.

-Getting back to Tatooine, Luke resolves to join forces with Obi-Wan.
-They Landspeed their way off to Mos Eisley, a notorious spaceport and haven for smugglers, pirates, and criminals with prices on their heads.
+Getting back to Tatooine, after Luke resolves to join forces with Obi-Wan, our hearty adventure seekers Landspeed their way off to Mos Eisley, a notorious spaceport and haven for smugglers, pirates, and criminals with prices on their heads.
 The pair, along with their trusty droids, are looking for a way off the planet via a freighter pilot they can trust.
 Their mission is to fly straight on to Alderaan and rescue Princess Leia (so they think).

 In the thrice-familiar Cantina Bar sequence, Luke is pestered by several of the local inhabitants.
 He serves as witness to Obi-Wan’s skill with the lightsaber as the old gent slices off a malefactor’s arm.
 This attracts the unwanted attention of Storm Troopers nearby.
 Shortly afterward, Chewbacca (Peter Mayhew) and Han Solo (Harrison Ford), their “pilot,” introduce themselves to Ben and Luke.
 Haggling over the price of their venture, Han finally accepts their offer.
 Now all the adventure seekers have to do is sell their Landspeeder.